Preservation activities at the François-Mitterrand Library consist of the following:

 - Custom document packaging: the workshop has a cutting table, enabling it to produce large quantities of custom boxes

-It also manages training for stack attendants working for the Collections Division who come into the workshops to carry out light maintenance on their collections.
+It manages training for stack attendants working for the Collections Division who come into the workshops to carry out light maintenance on their collections.

-Specific to this site: the digitization department
+Specific to this site: the Digitization section

 - To add to the Gallica digital library by producing content based on collections of printed materials, manuscripts, images, and maps and plans selected by the Collections Division and the Cooperation Department.